Samsung/tizen-docs/docs/application/web/get-started/mobile/first-app.md

 For more information on using the emulator features, see [Using Emulator Control Keys, Menu, and Panel](../../../tizen-studio/common-tools/emulator-control-panel.md) and [Using Extended Emulator Features](../../../tizen-studio/common-tools/emulator-features.md).

 <a name="simulator"></a>
-### Running on the Web Simulator
+### Run on the Web Simulator

-To run the application on the Web Simulator:
+To run the application on the Web Simulator, follow these steps:

 1. In the **Project Explorer** view, right-click the project and select **Run As \> Tizen Web Simulator Application**.